gammapy/gammapy/docs/overview.rst

 Beyond `Dataset` objects, Gammapy provides numerous functionalities related to data modeling and fitting, as well as data simulation.
 This includes spectral, spatial and temporal model classes to describe the gamma-ray sky.
-Gammapy also contains a complete API for model parameter handling and model fitting.
+Gammapy also contains a complete API for model parameter handling and model fitting, with a series of spatial, spectral and temporal models.
+You may check out the whole list of built-in models in the :ref:`model-gallery`.

 To learn more about modeling and fitting, see  :ref:`gammapy.modeling
 <modeling>`.